-€3750.00, including final clinical exam but not including clinical observation and practice training.
+€3800.00, including final clinical exam but not including clinical training which is paid to the individual supervisors.
 This is to allow students flexibility in where they obtain their clinical training.
 It is estimated that it would cost each student around €1800 for the requisite 500 hours over 62 days since most practitioners charge €30.00 for an 8-hour day.
-At present clinics being run virtually are mostly two-hour sessions and the guide charge for these is €10.00 per session.
+At present clinics being run virtually are mostly two-hour sessions and the quide charge for these is €10.00 per session.